erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 Or do we?

-Here enters Netlify and its CMS, NetlifyCMS.
+Here enters [Netlify] and its CMS, [NetlifyCMS].
 It is a JavaScript library allowing a specific static page (not whole website) to behave like a dashboard interface of CMS for a static website.
 It provides ways to create dashboard pages to generate most of the content a static site generator can.

 Before really diving into it, I'll present some related work regarding static site generators and user interfaces explain, presenting some alternatives and their approaches.
-After that, I'll explaining more of NetlifyCMS features and how we can integrate it with Jigsaw static site generator.
+After that, I'll explaining more of [NetlifyCMS] features and how we can integrate it with [Jigsaw] static site generator.

 ## Related Works

 ### Flat File CMS

-It is valid to point out some alternatives to the approach NetlifyCMS uses.
+It is valid to point out some alternatives to the approach [NetlifyCMS] uses.
 The first and oldest one is the use of a Flat File CMS.
-Thoses CMS work much like a hosted WordPress installation would.
+Those CMS work much like a hosted [WordPress] installation would.
 The difference is that it does not use a Database, instead it uses a Flat File hierarchy to store content and configuration.

 The use of a Flat File hierarchy allows a fast and somewhat secure site as well.
 The pages are precompiled to be served as fast as possible, much like a static website would.
 By default, differently from what static websites do, they do have a dashboard for users to access and create content.

-Some of the most known Flat File CMS, at least in the PHP world, are: October CMS, Kirby, Statamic and Grav.
+Some of the most known Flat File CMS, at least in the PHP world, are: [October CMS], [Kirby], [Statamic] and [Grav].

 ### Content as a Service

-A new trend is to generate content through a service and consume it the same.
-In other words: A Saas application with an interface is used to create the content and then we consume this content through a REST/SOAP/GraphQL API.
+A somewhat new trend is to generate content through a service and consume it the same.
+In other words: A <abbr title="Software as a Service">SaaS</abbr> application with an interface is used to create the content and then we consume this content through a REST/SOAP/GraphQL API.

 These ones can be self hosted: you have your own server and install the application there to be used; or managed: an online service you normally pay to use (add content and consume it via an API).
-Examples of those services are: WordPress, Contentful and GraphCMS.
+Examples of those services are: [WordPress], [Contentful] and [GraphCMS].

 ### Others